Categories

 prize winners’ presentation ceremony & concert

 The Organiser shall inform all the prize winners with regards to the reporting time after the end of the respective categories.
 Please inform us through email if you are unable to attend.
-We will arrange for you to collect the certificate and trophy at the SCO office after the Prize Presentation Ceremony and Concert.
-For ensembles, if the representative is unable to attend, you may send another member to represent the ensemble in collecting the prize.
+We will arrange for you to collect the trophy at the SCO office after the Prize Presentation Ceremony and Concert.
+For ensembles, if the representative is unable to attend, you may send another member to represent the ensemble in collecting the trophy.

-© 2024 Singapore Chinese Orchestra Company Ltd. All Rights Reserved.
+© 2026 Singapore Chinese Orchestra Company Ltd. All Rights Reserved.
 Privacy Policy